 Implement Best Management Practices (BMPs) within the Wakondah Pond watershed to minimize the adverse impacts of polluted runoff and erosion into Wakondah Pond.
-Refer to Landscaping at the Water's Edge: An Ecological Approach, New Hampshire Homeowner's Guide to Stormwater Management: Do-It-Yourself Stormwater Solutions for Your Home and the Lake Kanastaka Watershed-Based Management Plan for information on how to reduce nutrient loading caused by overland run-off.
-NH Lakes also provides a series of resources aimed at educating residents and protecting our lakes and ponds.
+Refer to Landscaping at the Water's Edge: An Ecological Approach, New Hampshire Homeowner's Guide to Stormwater Management: Do-it-Yourself Stormwater Solutions for Your Home and the Lake Kanasatka Watershed-Based Management Plan for information on how to reduce nutrient loading caused by overland runoff.
+NH Lakes also provides a series of resources aimed at educating residents and protecting our lakes and ponds through the LakeSmart program.